Illumina/agg/README.md

 ###Building an agg chunk
 The input to agg's genotyping routine is one or more agg "chunks".
 As new batches of samples arrive they can be rolled into a new chunk, without the need to modify previous chunks containing older samples.

-Creating a chunk is currently a two stage process using the `agg ingest1` and `agg ingest2` commands.
-The individual gvcfs are first pre-processed with `ingest1` and then merged into a chunk with `agg ingest2`.
-In the future, we plan to wrap these these two steps into a single (faster) `ingest` command.

-#####The easy way: make_chunk.py
+#####`make_chunk.py`
-The easiest way to make a chunk is with the provided python script, although this might not be the most efficient way to do things depending on your compute setup.
+The easiest way to make a chunk is with the provided python script which wraps several agg commands.
 Say we have a plain text list of a few thousand gvcfs in `gvcfs.txt`.
 We will build chunks of size 500 (watch out for file handle limits), so first split your gvcf list via:
 ```
 split -d -l 500 gvcfs.txt chunk_
 ```